Anita Lonsbrough: Biography

 Lonsbrough was born in York to Stanley and Maud, and spent her childhood in India where her father, a Sergeant Major in the Coldstream Guards, was posted.
 After the family’s return to Yorkshire, she was educated at St. Joseph's Catholic College, Bradford, a girls' direct grant grammar school.
 She became a Treasurer's Office clerk employed at the Huddersfield Town Hall.
 She won her first gold medal for swimming in the 1958 British Empire and Commonwealth Games in Cardiff.
 Five world records and seven gold medals followed until her retirement in 1964.
 At one time she held the Olympic, Empire and European titles at the same time.

 She is married to cycling commentator and former leading British professional track cyclist Hugh Porter; they met travelling to Tokyo for the 1964 Summer Olympics and married on Thursday 17 June 1965 at St Peter's Church, Huddersfield.
-The couple live in Tettenhall, Wolverhampton, and, after a spell teaching swimming including the P.E.
-Dept at Ounsdale High School, she is currently a sports commentator and journalist for The Daily Telegraph, under the name Anita Lonsbrough-Porter.
+The couple live in Tettenhall, Wolverhampton.

+She taught swimming at the P.E.
+Dept at Ounsdale High School.
+Lonsbrough worked as a swimming commentator for BBC radio for many years alongside Peter Jones.
+She is currently a sports commentator and journalist for The Daily Telegraph, under the name Anita Lonsbrough-Porter.